balgaurav/book-review-app/README.md

 - CORS: Backend has CORS configured to allow origin `http://localhost:5173`.
 If you host the frontend elsewhere, update the `cors()` config in `backend/server.js`.
 - Ports: Frontend default 5173 (Vite), backend default 3000 (Express).
 Ensure they don't conflict with other services.

-## Deployment notes
-- Build frontend: `cd frontend && npm run build` and serve `dist/` on static host (Netlify, Vercel, S3, etc.) or serve via backend.
-- Ensure backend is reachable from the deployed frontend and that `MONGO_URI` (production DB) is configured.

 ## Contributing
 1. Fork the repo
 2. Create a feature branch